Sources of Financial Aid

 Types of Federal and Private Loans

 - Federal Stafford loans are made available to university students to help pay for the cost of education.
 Federal Stafford loans are offered to graduate and undergraduate students at a fixed low interest rate.
 Students must be enrolled at least half time to be eligible.
 Students are eligible to receive Stafford loans regardless of credit history.
-Stafford loans may be subsidized by the U.S. Government or unsubsidized depending on the student's financial need.
+As of 2012, only unsubsidized loans are available to graduate students.
 Repayment begins six months after the student leaves school of falls below half-time status.
-For the 2009 - 2010 academic year, subsidized Stafford loans are offered at a fixed 5.6% interest rate, and unsubsidized Stafford loans are offered at a fixed 6.8% interest rate.
+For the 2013-2014 academic year, unsubsidized Stafford loans are offered at a fixed 5.41% interest rate.

 - Unsubsidized Stafford Loan—Interest accrues while the student is in school.
 Not based upon need.

-- Graduate Plus loans are available to gradaute students to help pay for the cost of education.
+- Graduate Plus loans are available to graduate students to help pay for the cost of education.
 Federal Grad Plus Loans are funded by private lenders, including banks and credit unions.
 The federal government sets the interest rate, limits fees, and sets minimum deferment options for federal Grad Plus loans.
 However, many lenders offer benefits to borrowers beyond the minimum requirements set by the government.
 We encourage you to carefully review your options before choosing a lender.
-For the 2009-2010 academic year, Grad Plus is offered at a fixed 8.5% interest rate
+For the 2013-2014 academic year, Grad Plus is offered at a fixed 6.41% interest rate

 - Private or alternative loans are available when federal loans and other aid do not cover your cost of education.
 Private educational loan programs vary by lender.
 Please contact specific lenders to find out about terms and conditions that may apply.

-There are forgiveness programs available to graduate education students: Assumption Program of Loans for Education (APLE), and Teacher Loan Forgiveness.
+There are forgiveness programs available to graduate education students: Teacher Loan Forgiveness.
 Each has special requirements, and each promises significant benefits for those eligible to participate.
 Numerous nursing scholarships also are available, with eligibility and application information available from the web sites below.

 - Teacher Loan Forgiveness—This federal program is designed to encourage individuals to enter and continue on in the teaching profession.